awsdocs/aws-m2-user-guide/doc_source/tutorial-ba-developer.md

 In this step, you start the Eclipse IDE and choose a location where you want to create a workspace\.

-1. In AppStream 2\.0 choose the Launch Application icon on the toolbar, then choose **Eclipse JEE**\.
+1. In AppStream 2\.0 choose the Launch Application icon on the toolbar, and then choose **Eclipse JEE**\.
-![\[The Launch Application icon on the toolbar in AppStream 2.0.
+![\[Launch Application icon on the toolbar in AppStream 2.0.
 Eclipse JEE is selected.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/aas-ba-eclipse.png)

 1. When the launcher opens, enter the location where you want to create your workspace, and choose **Launch**\.
-![\[The Blu Age Eclipse IDE launcher in AppStream 2.0.
+![\[Blu Age Eclipse IDE launcher in AppStream 2.0.
 Workspace is selected.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/ba-eclipse-launcher.png)

 Optionally, you can launch Eclipse from the command line, as follows: